LastAncientOne/Stock_Analysis_For_Quant/README.md

 Volatility Risk

 # List of Risk-Adjusted Returns Ratios Measurement
 #### Description: Risk-Adjusted Returns Ratios is an investment's return by measuring how much risk is involved in producing that return.
+The rate of return (ROR) is the percentage change in the value of an investment.
+The risk and the required rate of return are directly related by the simple fact that as risk increases, the required rate of return increases.
+When risk decreases, the required rate of return decreases.
 :large_blue_diamond:
 Appraisal Ratio
 Bernardo Ledoit Ratio